stefanhans/building-the-ipfs-community/PITCHME.md

 From 101 to Product Development

-- "The journey ... begins with one step." - Lao Tzu
+- "The journey ... begins with one step."
 - T-shaped skills
 - support by Protocol Labs
-- community of persons, companies, and communities
+- community of persons, companies,<br>and communities

 ---